MicBrain/Text_Generator/README.md

 ### Examples

- Example #1: Some portion fromFrom  Martin Luther King's I Have a Dream Speech:
+ Example #1: Some portion from  Martin Luther King's I Have a Dream Speech:

  **Input file:**